MarkZH/vintagebackup/docs/backup.md

 Specify the probability that an unchanged file will be copied instead of hard-linked.
 The parameter is specified either as a decimal (0.25) or as a percent (25%).
-This is an alternative to `--hard-link-count`.
+This is an alternative to `--hard-link-count` and has the same trade-offs.

 ## Other details